unic/estatico/source/demo/modules/svgsprite/svgsprite.md

 ## Description

 List of all icons used in SVG sprites.
-SVG's are grouped in folders based on their usage. `base` group is added on all subpages by default.
+SVGs are grouped in folders based on their usage.
+Sprites can be added to `default.data.js` to be included on all pages by default.

 ## How to re-use this pattern

 To be able to use SVG sprites, follow the steps below.

 * Add `media:svgsprite` gulp task to your project.
 Remember to configure paths to your SVG assets.
-* Add `svgsprites_loader.js` helper to `source/assets/js/helpers`.
+* Add `svgspriteloader.js` helper to `source/assets/js/helpers`.
 * Include a `data-svgsprites-options` attribute in the `body` tag that contains the list of path to SVG sprites you want to use.